SAULT STE MARIE

 Long-term monitoring of sediments, soil and surface water is taking place to ensure protectiveness of the remedy.
 Monitoring activities began in spring 2000.
 A baseline round of biomonitoring took place in 1997 and a second round of biomonitoring took place between July and September 2000.

 An Interim Remedial Action Report was completed in July 2002.
-As required under statute, five-year reviews are performed to assess remedy protectiveness.
-The first five-year review was completed on August 20, 2004.
-The five-year review results showed the remedy to be protective in the short term, and noted that long-term protectiveness would be verified upon completion of institutional controls and additional monitoring.
+As required under statute, five-year reviews (FYRs) are performed to assess remedy protectiveness.
+The first FYR was completed on August 20, 2004.
+The FYR report showed that the remedy was protective over the short term, and noted that long-term protectiveness would be verified upon application of institutional controls (ICs) and completion of additional monitoring.

 Sediment dredging in Tannery Bay was proposed as an additional action under EPA's Great Lakes Legacy Act in 2005-2006.
-The dredging project, which began in the fall of 2006 with the removal of 8,000 cubic yards of sediments, involved the removal of 40,000 cubic yards of contaminated sediments and approximately 500,000 pounds of chromium and 25 pounds of mercury from the bay and nearby wetlands.
-Dredging activities were completed in August 2007 with the removal of 40,000 cubic yards of contaminated sediments.
+The dredging project, which began in fall 2006 with the removal of 8,000 cubic yards of sediment, involved the removal of 40,000 cubic yards of contaminated sediment and approximately 500,000 pounds of chromium and 25 pounds of mercury from the bay and nearby wetlands.
+Dredging activities were completed in August 2007.

-The second five-year review was completed on August 11, 2009.
-The five-year review results showed that the remedy is protective in the short term.
-Long-term protectiveness at the Cannelton site requires continued compliance with use restrictions to assure that the remedy continues to function as intended.
-The next five-year review is due by August 11, 2014.
+EPA completed the second FYR report on August 11, 2009.
+The results showed that while the remedy is protective over the short term, long-term protectiveness requires continued compliance with future site-use restrictions to assure that the remedy continues to function as intended.
+By 2016, EPA plans to complete a Final Close Out Report (FCOR) to document the completion of the remedy.
+The FCOR is required before EPA can delete the Cannelton site from the NPL.

 ContactsRemedial Project Manager, U.S. EPA